 south facing veranda

-At Ta Mill, we are offering the option to hire the site Hot Tub or Swim Spa.
+At Ta Mill, we are offering the option to hire the site Hot Tub or Swim Spa for private sessions.
 The Vita Hot Tub is situated in a private setting, unusually surrounded by the original stone walling of the waterwheel pit.
 Climb down into the inviting Hot Tub which is sat on a steel grid above the fantastic vertical walls where a working waterwheel once belonged.
 Be amazed at the beautiful example of local craftmenship from ages past which is lit up below you or look above at the changing scenes as clouds drift by or marvel at the sky at night.
 The Swim Spa gives you the option to do some swimming against the never ending current or relax in the massage chairs.- see website for terms and conditions.
 (Sorry children under 12 years not admissable)

 |Size||Sleeps up to 4, 2 bedrooms|